Martin Sichert

 Martin Johannes Sichert (born 10 June 1980) is a German merchant and politician (AfD).
-He has been a member for his party in the 19th Bundestag and since 25 November 2017 its Bavarian state chairman.
+He has been a member for the 19th Bundestag and was AfD Bavarian state chairman from 2017 to 2019.

 Sichert was born in Nuremberg, and completed his studies as a business graduate at the University of Erlangen-Nuremberg in 2006.
 He worked in Regensburg for more than seven years.
-At the beginning of the millennium he was a member of the Young Liberals.
+At the beginning of the millennium, he was a member of the Young Liberals.
 Martin Sichert has been chairman of the AfD district association Nuremberg / Schwabach and was 2017 direct candidate in the constituency Nuremberg North.
 From 2017 to 2019 he was State Chairman of the AfD Bayern.

+Positions

+On Facebook, the Wehrmacht's crimes in World War II were trivialized several times.
+In October 2020, Sichert said in the Bundestag that “there will soon be no difference between an epidemic emergency of national scope and Hitler’s Enabling Act of 1933”.